hainsdominic/lovebox-app/README.md

 # Lovebox Client

-A client for my fork of @Julisa99's [Lovebox DIY Project](https://github.com/julisa99/Lovebox) Enter the box name, the box password and your message in the simple form to write the message in the Firebase Realtime Database.
+A client for my fork of @Julisa99's [Lovebox DIY Project](https://github.com/julisa99/Lovebox)

-The box will then fetch the new message using Firebase's REST API.
+Enter the box's name, the box password and your message in the simple form to write the message in the Firebase Realtime Database.
+The box will then fetch the new message using the Firebase REST API.

 To run, create a file named config.js in src/config Fill it with your firebase information: